 Since the first five miles of the march were uphill, it was midnight before the Prisoners of War reached the highest ground.
 It was at that time that the guards gave the POWs a rest.
 When ordered to move, the column made its way north.
 At some point, he made the decision to escape into the mountains of Bataan.
 He escaped into the jungle with Capt.
 Richard Kadel, Pvt.
 Hayden Lawrence, PFC James Boyd, PFC Robert Schletterer, and other POWs.

 Shortly after escaping into the mountains, the men came down with dysentery and malaria.
 One man, Lt.
 H. Clay Conner, was so ill that he was left behind by the other Americans.
-Frank refused to leave him and stayed with him and saved his life.
+Frank refused to leave him and stayed with him and saved his life by carrying him on his back.
 Being that they could not care for themselves, they survived because of the generosity of the Filipino people.
+When they finally reached a guerrilla base, Frank carried Conner into the camp and then went back and carried two more men into the camp.

 In May 1942, his family received a letter from the War Department